juanmc2005/AndroidLifecycleServices/README.md

 **Some things to note**

-- If the screen rotates, all bound instances remain, but if the activity is destroyed, then all the activity's services are disposed
+- If the screen rotates, all bound instances remain, but if the activity is destroyed, then all activity's services are disposed
 - `LifecycleServices` is used to retrieve a `ServiceProvider` instance associated to your Application, Activity or Fragment
-- Given a class, `ServiceProvider` provides an instance of a `LifecycleService`, which is an abstraction that manages the lifespan of the required object. `ServiceProviders` are managed instances too, so don't worry about keeping references to them, they don't get recreated for the same Application, Activity or Fragment
+- Given a class, `ServiceProvider` provides an instance of a `LifecycleService`, which is an abstraction that manages the lifespan of the required object. `ServiceProvider`s are managed instances too, so don't worry about keeping references to them, they don't get recreated for the same Application, Activity or Fragment
 - Finally, a `LifecycleService` will be able to get a managed instance for you, or it will create one using a `ServiceBuilder` that receives as a parameter.
 If you have more complex dependencies, you should use a well known DI library and just request the injector to be managed (An example using Dagger is shown below)
 - Although `LifecycleServices` provides a method to manually dispose the instances, it's highly recommended not to use it, as the library will do that for you

-Please note that the intention here is not to reinvent the wheel, so ***this does NOT replace dependency injection***.
+Please note that the intention is ***NOT to replace dependency injection***.

 ### Dagger example